Perform user acceptance testing

 An important feature of user acceptance testing is that the testers may in fact be the business owners who created the original business requirements.

 In scenarios where you have large development teams the ability search for an individual is also important.

 Choose Assign tester from the drop-down menu.
 In the shortcut menu, choose Assign testers to run all tests and select the testers you want to include.
 Set the Send email option to send all of them a notification email.

 Easily track results

 A key principle of good user acceptance testing practice is to minimize the effort required to determine whether a requirement has been achieved.
-There are two ways this can be achieved, you can focus on individual test runs and tests in the Test hub to see which failed or use the charts views make it much easy and accessible to all members of VSTS makes this much easier.
+There are two ways you can do this: you can focus on individual test runs and tests to see which failed, or you can use the chart views that make it much easier to track your test results.
+These views are accessible by all members of your team.

 Note: The dashboard display shown here is also used for other types of testing such as continuous testing.

 If you don't see the data or information you expect in the dashboard charts, verify that the columns in your data have been added to the Tests view.
 For details see this blog post.